apache/druid/docs/api-reference/dynamic-configuration-api.md

 3. Cluster-wide default from `druid.query.default.context.perSegmentTimeout`

 > **Note:** For queries involving multiple datasources (e.g. joins or unions), the timeout from the
 > first matching datasource is applied.
-Since getTableNames() returns a Set, the match order is non-deterministic.
+The match order is non-deterministic.
 > To avoid this, configure the same timeout for all datasources involved in such queries, or set `perSegmentTimeout` explicitly in the query context.

 **Example configuration:**